-- witness with the environment and the basic process of adjudication and roles of each court official.10 - i.
-Live Link 'Live link' means and includes a live television link, audio-video electronic means or other arrangement whereby a witness, while not being physically present in the courtroom 11 is nevertheless present in the courtroom by remote communication using technology to give evidence and be cross-examined. - j.
-Special Measures means and includes the use of legislative provisions, and any mode, method and instrument, etc, considered necessary for providing assistance in recording deposition of vulnerable witnesses. - k.
-Testimonial Aids means and includes screens; single visibility mirrors, curtains, 12 live links, image and/or voice altering devices; 13 or any other technical devices, facilities and equipment. - l.
-Secondary Victimization means victimization that occurs not as a direct result of a criminal act but through the response of institutions and individuals to the victim.14 - m.
-Revictimization means a situation in which a person suffers more than one criminal incident over a period of time.15 - n.
-Waiting Room A safe place for vulnerable witnesses where they can wait. - o.
-Special Measures Direction The concerned court shall direct as to which special measure will be used to enable a vulnerable witness to depose freely and in a safe, accessible, and comfortable environment.
+the courtroom12 is nevertheless present in the courtroom by remote communication using technology to give evidence and be cross-examined.

+- k.
+Special Measures means and includes the use of legislative provisions, and any mode, method and instrument, etc, considered necessary for providing assistance in recording deposition of vulnerable witnesses. - 1.
+Testimonial Aids means and includes screens; single visibility mirrors, curtains,13 live links, image and/or voice altering devices;14 or any other technical devices, facilities and equipment. - m.
+Secondary Victimization means victimization that occurs not as a direct result of a criminal act but through the response of institutions and individuals to the victim.15 - n.
+Revictimization means a situation in which a person suffers more than one criminal incident over a period of time.16 - o.
+Waiting Room A safe place for vulnerable witnesses where they can wait. - p.
+Special Measures Direction - The concerned court shall direct as to which special measure will be used to enable a vulnerable witness to depose freely and in a safe, accessible, and comfortable environment.
 Directions may be discharged or varied during the proceedings, but normally continue to be in effect until the proceedings are concluded.